Azure-Samples/azure-ai-vision-face-mcp-server/README.md

 [![Introduction Video](./MCP-Video-Thumbnail.png)](https://www.youtube.com/watch?v=66sP5z8j_iw)
 ## Preview of Single Tool with Progress
-Here's a preview of the MCP server in "liveness-server-typescript-tool-with-progress" folder, using the “Tool with Progress” feature to consolidate the liveness-check workflow into a single step, removing the need for users to type “Done.”
+Here's a preview of the MCP server in `liveness-server-typescript-tool-with-progress` folder, using the “Tool with Progress” feature to consolidate the liveness-check workflow into a single step, removing the need for users to type “Done.”
 Support for this feature in Claude Desktop is not yet available.
 [![Introduction Video](./tool-with-progress-thumbnail.png)](https://www.youtube.com/watch?v=VczrbkMSRtA)

 ## Face Liveness Detection